10 – Haven’t Got Time For The Pain

 # 6 – Nobody Does It Better

-“Nobody Does It Better,” was the theme song to the 1977 James Bond film The Spy Who Loved Me.
+“Nobody Does It Better” was the theme song to the 1977 James Bond film The Spy Who Loved Me.
+This was Roger Moore’s best turn as James Bond.
+The song fits perfectly with the film that also featured Ringo Starr’s stunning wife actress Barbra Bach.
 The song reached number two on the Billboard Hot 100.
-“Nobody Does It Better,” stayed on the Billboard music charts longer than any other Carly Simon song.
+“Nobody Does It Better” stayed on the Billboard music charts longer than any other Carly Simon song.

 # 5 – You Belong To Me

-The great track “You Belong To Me,” was released separately by both The Doobie Brothers and Carly Simon.
-The song was written by Michael McDonald and Carly Simon.
+The great track “You Belong To Me” was released separately by The Doobie Brothers and Carly Simon.
+Michael McDonald and Carly Simon wrote the song.
 The Doobie Brothers released it in 1977.
 Carly Simon released her version of the song on her 1978 album Boys In The Trees.
 The song reached all the way to the number six position on the Billboard Hot 100.
+Fans have always gone back and forth on this one, debating who released the better version.
+I would call it a tie.

 # 4 – Mockingbird

-“Mockingbird,” was one of the great musical duets of the 1970’s.
-Carly Simon and her husband James Taylor recorded the song together for Carly Simon’s Hotcakes album.
+“Mockingbird,” was one of the tremendous musical duets of the 1970’s.
+Carly Simon and her husband, James Taylor, recorded the song together for Carly Simon’s Hotcakes album.
 The song hit number five on the Billboard Hot 100 in 1974.
 The song was written by Inez and Charlie Foxx in 1963.

 # 3 – Anticipation

 For those of us growing up in the 1970s, it’s hard to listen to this song and not think of Heinz Ketchup.
-The commercial for the ketchup that utilized the song “Anticipation,” was played so much on television during those days, it became very difficult to separate the two.
-Nonetheless, it was such a great song, we could not ignore it for this top 10 Carly Simon songs list.
+The commercial for the ketchup that utilized the song “Anticipation” was played so much on television during those days that it became very difficult to separate the two.
+Nonetheless, it was such a great song that we could not ignore it for this top 10 Carly Simon songs list.

 # 2 – That’s The Way I Always Heard It Should Be

 This haunting song defined the gift of melody that Carly Simon possessed as a songwriter.
-The music was written by Carly Simon and the lyrics by Jacob Brackman.
+At times, it could be hard to listen to from an emotional standpoint.
+The story resonated with so many fans.
+Carly Simon wrote the music, and Jacob Brackman wrote the lyrics.
 The song was released as the first single of Carly Simon’s career.
 It reached number ten on the Billboard Hot 100.

 # 1 – You’re So Vain